kaiw1atcmu/kaiw1atcmu.github.io/_posts/2020-08-12-on-approximating-differential-entropy-with-riemann-sum.md

   =H(\mathcal{X})-H(\mathcal{X}\vert\mathcal{Y}).}
 $$

+{% include note.html content="The requirement of uniform convergence is a sufficient but not necessary condition for the above equation to hold true.
+Intuitively, this corresponds exactly to finding a common $n$ and its resulting error bound, for all possible choices of the conditioning variable $\mathcal{Y}$." %}

 The uniform convergence condition holds true for nearly all discrete distributions of variable $\mathcal{Y}$, including but not limited to $\mathcal{Y}$ taking on finitely many or countably many values.
 Naively, we are able to compute the weighted conditional entropy $(H(\mathcal{X})-H(\mathcal{X}\vert\mathcal{Y}=y))\cdot P(\mathcal{Y}=y)$ for each